-Individual participant concentration data and individual participant PK parameters for GS-1720 will be listed and summarized using descriptive statistics by GS-1720 cohort.
-Summary statistics (number of participants, mean, SD, coefficient of variation [%CV], median, min, max, Q1, and Q3) will be presented for both individual participant concentration data by time point and individual participant PK parameters by GS-1720 cohort.
+Individual participant concentration data and individual participant PK parameters for GS-6212 will be listed and summarized using descriptive statistics.
+Summary statistics (number of participants, mean, SD, coefficient of variation [%CV], median, min, max, Q1, and Q3) will be presented for both individual participant concentration data by visit/time point and individual participant PK parameters (as applicable).
 Moreover, the geometric mean, 95% CI, %Geometric CV [%GCV], and the mean and SD of the natural log-transformed values will be presented for individual participant PK parameter data.